-- Underway Data.
-Continuous near surface measurements of temperature, salinity and chlorophyll fluorescence were recorded from water pumped through the ship's uncontaminated seawater system.
-The data were logged at one-minute intervals. - 2) ADCP.
-Continuous profiles of ocean currents and acoustic backscatter between 20 and 400 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
-The ADCP data were averaged over 3-minute intervals.
-Sixty 8-meter depth bins were recorded. - 3) Atmospheric and Marine Optics.
-Datasets of spectral water-leaving radiance and aerosol optical thickness were acquired during daylight hours en route and on stations using hand held SIMBAD radiometers.
+4) Atmospheric and Marine Optics.
+On cruises 0107 and 0110 datasets of spectral water leaving radiance and aerosol optical thickness were acquired during daylight hours en route and on stations using hand held SIMBAD radiometers.
 The SIMBAD radiometer measures both variables in typical spectral bands of satellite ocean color sensors, namely bands centered at 443, 490, 560, 670 and 870 nm.
 The instrument was designed for evaluation of satellite derived ocean color.
 In sun viewing mode the instrument operates like a classic sun photometer.
 In sea viewing mode a vertical polarizer reduces sky light reflection in the instrument's field of view.
-Water samples were collected from the CTD/Rosette casts to determine particulate, detrital and soluble absorption as well as phytoplankton pigment concentrations.
+Water samples were collected from the CTD/Rosette casts to determine particulate, detrital, and soluble absorption as well as phytoplankton pigment concentrations.